Dear Young Criminologists,

-Chief Coordinator of National Forum of Young Criminologists
+Coordinator of Young Criminologists Forum for monographs

-mgr Aleksandra Stachelska
+mgr Aleksandra Stachelska - mentor for foreign participants

 is the largest city in northeastern Poland and the capital of the Podlaskie voivodeship, situated about 200 kilometres from Warsaw.
 It has historically attracted migrants from elsewhere in Poland and beyond, particularly from Central and Eastern Europe.
 This is facilitated by the fact that the nearby border with Belarus is also the eastern border of the European Union as well as the Schengen Area.
 It is the gateway to many natural attractions of the Podlasie region, known collectively as the Green Lungs of Poland, including the Biebrza and Białowieża national parks.
 Białystok is also the place of birth of Ludwik Zamenhoff, the inventor of the artificial language Esperanto.

 There are several possibilities for getting from Warsaw to Białystok.
 The trip to Białystok should take about